 In the magazine, Nursing Homes Long Term Care Management, Susan Mazer detailed the program, and spoke to the benefits of the Elder Care Concert Series performances as recurring events, around which to build this sense of ‘ritual. ‘ “Presenting concerts in nursing homes or hospitals is not a new idea.
-However, an eldercare concert series, whose specific intention is to enrich the facility’s culture and enhance residents’ quality of life, has far more comprehensive impact than a one-time or occasional event.”
+However, an eldercare concert, whose specific intention is to enrich the facility’s culture and enhance residents’ quality of life, has far more comprehensive impact than a one-time or occasional event.”
 She has also written that, “After returning to the facilities to perform several times, the relationships between the musicians and their audiences develop into a partnership that benefits everyone- staff, residents and musicians.”

-Funding for this program provided by:
+Funding for this program is provided by:

 Susan Mazer and Dallas Smith, Robert S. and Dorothy J. Kaiser Foundation, City of Reno Program Funding, Dermody Properties Foundation, NV Energy, Nevada Arts Council, and National Endowment for the Arts